-Gross premiums earned during the reporting period amounted to a total of approximately NIS 4,889 million, as compared with a total of approximately NIS 4,439 million in the corresponding period last year.
-In life insurance, an increase of approximately NIS 452 million was recorded, primarily due to the increase in new sales of individual products, and the increase of deposits, in accordance with the extension order regarding the increase of pension rates, as specified in section 3.1.1.1 below.
-Additionally, in health insurance, an increase of approximately NIS 55 million was recorded, primarily due to the increase in individual product sales, while on the other hand, in non-life insurance, a decrease was recorded in the amount of approximately NIS 57 million, primarily due to the non-renewal of a students personal accident insurance transaction.
+Gross premiums earned in the reporting period amounted to a total of approximately NIS 7,306 million, as compared with a total of approximately NIS 6,791 million in the corresponding period last year.
+In life insurance, an increase of approximately NIS 502 million was recorded, primarily due to the increase in new sales of individual products, and the increase of deposits, in accordance with the extension order regarding the increase of the pension provision rates, as specified in section 6.2.1.3 to the report regarding the description of the corporation's business affairs for 2016.
+Additionally, in health insurance, an increase of approximately NIS 63 million was recorded, primarily due to the increase in individual product sales, while on the other hand, in non-life insurance, a decrease was recorded in the amount of approximately NIS 50 million, primarily due to the non-renewal of a students personal accident insurance transaction.

-Comprehensive income after tax attributable to the company's shareholders in the reporting period amounted to a total of approximately NIS 205 million, as compared with comprehensive loss of approximately NIS 542 million in the corresponding period last year.
-The transition to income during the reporting period was primarily due to the increase in investment income, as compared with the corresponding period last year, and the special effects specified below.
+Comprehensive income after tax attributable to the Company's shareholders in the reporting period amounted to a total of approximately NIS 182 million, as compared with comprehensive loss of approximately NIS 356 million in the corresponding period last year.
+The transition to income during the reporting period was primarily due to the special effects specified below.